 Matthew Henson, the Arctic Explorer Who Stood on Top of the World

 After returning to the East Coast—specifically, Philadelphia—just long enough to start a new job as a Navy Yard messenger and marry his first wife, Eva Flint, Henson was preparing to set sail once again.
-This time the destination was the iced-over tip of Greenland.
+This time the destination was the iced-over extremes of Greenland.
 Robert Peary had grown obsessed with the idea of being the first person to reach the North Pole, and he wasn’t alone.
 Explorers from the U.S., Italy, and Norway were all clamoring to beat each other in the race to the top of the world.

 The team’s initial trip to Greenland was the first of many expeditions into the unforgiving Arctic.
 With Henson at his side, Peary had a key advantage over his adversaries.
-Aside from serving as a blacksmith, carpenter, hunter, and dog trainer, Henson was one of the few Arctic explorers and the only member of Peary’s party who took the time to learn the Inuit language.
+Aside from serving as a blacksmith, carpenter, hunter, and dog driver, Henson was one of the few Arctic explorers and the only member of Peary’s party who took the time to learn Inuktitut, the Inuit language.
 He had a knack for building trust with the local people and quickly adapted to their ways of life.
 Robert Peary once said of his comrade: "He is a better dog driver and can handle a sledge better than any man living, except some of the best Esquimo [sic] hunters themselves."